Healthy Alternatives to Halloween Candy

 If you must go for those chocolates and sweets, make sure to ration it between your kids and yourself.
 Don’t eat the whole box or bag in one go.
-You’ll end up with a sugar crash and possible an upset stomach.
+You’ll end up with a sugar crash and an upset stomach.

 Remember, Halloween doesn’t have to be all about the food.
 Make it more about the costume and decorations - who can create the best one?
 Make your kids think of treats as more than just candy.
 Toys and other fun gadgets can be great substitutes.
 Find your happy and healthy Halloween balance!